cyb3rko/pincredible/README.md

 - retrieval of symmetric AES key
 - encrypt and save PIN pattern to file, append chosen PIN name to PIN name file (for the home screen)

-That's the whole magic behind PINcredible, if you have questions or if you are a Security Expert and you have recommendations for improving the overall security, please tell me [via the issues](https://github.com/cyb3rko/pincredible/issues) or via e-mail:  niko @ cyb3rko.de.
+That's the whole magic behind PINcredible, if you have questions or if you are a Security Expert and you have recommendations for improving the overall security, please tell me [via the issues](https://github.com/cyb3rko/pincredible/issues) or via e-mail: cyb3rko @ pm.me

 ## Contribute
 Of course I'm happy about any kind of contribution.